House for Sale in Point Mckay with Chamberlain Real Estate Group

 The Point McKay residents do not have their own community association either due to the small size or the lack of interest.
 Neighbouring communities like Parkdale offer excellent services to cover both communities.

-Nearby is the University of Calgary, the Alberta Children’s Hospital and the Foothills Medical Centre, major venues in Calgary.
-The university has several buildings for public use like McMahon Stadium, or Olympic Oval.
-Just north of Point McKay is the Canada Olympic Park, home to Winsport.
-This venue offers world-class facilities for fitness and training, plus several activities like luging, bobsledding, mountain biking, and a large zipline down the hill
+Just north of Point McKay is the Canada Olympic Park, home to Winsport Arena.
+This venue offers world-class facilities for fitness and training, plus several activities like luging, bobsledding, mountain biking, and a large zip line down the hill.

 See more Calgary Real Estate Market.